lastblindpilot/.NET-snippets/README.md

-This is a super simple collection of snippets for .NET/ASP and etc.
+This is a super simple collection of snippets for ASP.NET.
 ------------------------------------